pollywoggles/OneOnOneAnim/README.md

 ## General

 This is a Single-Page Application (SPA), using an MVVM pattern.
 This app consists of front-end html, css, javascript.
-The intent is that it will use ajax calls to a server web api (server-side code has not been written).
-This separation allows front-end development on an code editor of choice, without requiring a heavy development environment.
+The intent is to use ajax calls to a server web api (server-side code not written yet).
+Feel free to update this app on a code editor of choice; no heavy development environment is necessary.

 Each SPA page is located in the [pages directory](/app/pages).
-Each page url consists of a #hash, such as, #about for the "about" page.
+A page url consists of a #hash, such as, #about for the "about" page.

 A page consists of a view (html) and viewmodel (js) file.
-A sample "home" and "about" page are currently in the directory.
+Sample "home" and "about" pages are currently in the directory.
+Feel free to keep or remove.

 ###Javascript Libraries
 The application uses [crossroads.js](https://millermedeiros.github.io/crossroads.js/) for routing, as well as [hasher.js](https://github.com/millermedeiros/hasher/) for maintaining browser history within the SPA (i.e. so the browser's forward and backward buttons will work).

-Dependency management of all javascript files is handled with [require.js](http://requirejs.org/docs/api.html)
+[require.js](http://requirejs.org/docs/api.html) manages javascript file dependencies.

-[Knockoutjs](http://knockoutjs.com/) was used for the MVVM library.
-It is just one MV* library among any good options.
-A great comparison between various MV* libraries can be viewed in the [ToDo page](http://todomvc.com/).
+[Knockoutjs](http://knockoutjs.com/) was used for data-binding and the MVVM library in general.
+It is just one MV library among many good options.
+A great comparison between various MV libraries can be viewed in the [ToDo page](http://todomvc.com/).

-[bootstrap](http://getbootstrap.com/) is used in Index.html and the html views.
-It can be safely removed.
-It is only used for layout in html and does not have any javascript depending on it.
+[bootstrap](http://getbootstrap.com/) is used in Index.html (it can also be used in future html views).
+However, it can be safely removed.
+It does not (yet) have any dependencies.

 ##Index.html

-The Index.html page (located at the root) is the main page for the Single-Page Application.
+The _Index.html_ page (located at the root) is the main page for the Single-Page Application.
 It's the host for the rest of the site.
-Currently is is using [bootstrap](http://getbootstrap.com/), but bootstrap is not necessary and can be safely removed if you choose.
+Currently is is using [bootstrap](http://getbootstrap.com/), but bootstrap is not necessary and can be safely removed.

-There are two important elements in Index.html,
+There are two important DOM elements in Index.html,

 1. anchors (such as ```<a href="#About">About</a>``` ), which open different pages in the SPA
 2. a special div with ```_data-bind="component"_```, which is the page component

-Change whatever you want, just make sure you keep the div component, as well as some way (such as an anchor) to jump to new hash urls.
+Change whatever you want, just make sure you keep the div component, as well as some way (such as an anchor) to jump between hash urls.

 ##Adding pages
 1. Go to the [pages directory](/app/pages)